 xeniosfitness.com is committed to providing a superior learning experience for everyone we work with.
-We know that our users’ are committed to their success and we are equally committed to ensuring that each interaction that someone has with our content is optimized for maximum educational potential.
+We know that our users’ are committed to their success, and we are equally committed to ensuring that each interaction that someone has with our content is optimised for maximum educational potential.
 To enable us to do this, xeniosfitness.com needs to gather and use certain information about individuals.

-Individuals who we gather information about includes customers, affiliates, business contacts, employees, and other people the organization has a relationship with or may need to contact.
+Individuals who we gather information about includes customers, affiliates, business contacts, employees, and other people the organisation has a relationship with or may need to contact.

 This policy describes how this personal data is collected, handled, and stored to meet the company’s data protection standards — and to comply with the law.

 - Complies with data protection law and follows industry best practices